Flow Research is conducting a new

 Absolute

-pressure transmitters are used to measure pressures that are not influenced
+transmitters are used to measure pressures that are not influenced by

 Gauge

-transmitters are widely used in the process industries to measure the
+pressure transmitters are widely used in the process industries to measure

-absolute and gauge pressure transmitters are growing in part by replacing
+and gauge pressure transmitters are growing in part by replacing pressure

-increasingly automate their operations, and also build new plants, they are
+increasingly automate their operations, and build new plants, they are more

-more likely to choose pressure transmitters over pressure transducers.
+likely to choose pressure transmitters over pressure transducers.
+Absolute

-Absolute and gauge pressure transmitters also have the advantage
+and gauge pressure transmitters also have the advantage that, unlike

-that, unlike differential pressure transmitters used for flow, they do not
+differential pressure transmitters used for flow, they do not have another

 Differential